JAHNAVIJAGASANDRAM/Phishing-detector-extension/README.md

 # Phishing URL Detector

-A machine learning-based system for detecting phishing URLs using multiple detection methods and risk analysis.
+A legitimate security research project for detecting and preventing phishing attacks.
+This machine learning-based system helps identify malicious URLs using multiple detection methods and risk analysis.

+## Purpose
+This project is developed for legitimate security research and protection purposes only.
+It is designed to:
+- Help identify and prevent phishing attacks
+- Provide educational resources for cybersecurity
+- Contribute to the security research community
+- Protect users from malicious websites

 ## Features

-- URL feature extraction
+- URL feature extraction for security analysis
-- Machine learning models (Random Forest and Decision Tree)
+- Machine learning models (Random Forest and Decision Tree) for legitimate threat detection
-- Risk score calculation
+- Risk score calculation for security assessment
-- Multiple validation methods
+- Multiple validation methods for accurate detection
-- REST API endpoint for URL analysis
+- REST API endpoint for secure URL analysis

 ## Installation